zosma-ai/zosma-llama2-worker/README.md

 https://github.com/facebookresearch/llama-recipes#model-conversion-to-hugging-face

 ## Configuration
-model and max output tokens can be configured in the configuration file config.ini
+Model and max output tokens can be configured in the configuration file config.ini
 Example:
 ```
 [model]